 On Instagram, this may mean that a hub or mini-community may repost your photographs and will tag and credit you as the artist.
 Also, check out my hub @travelanddestinations for inspiration.

 This blog post is primarily about Instagram and if you are new to Instagram you may also find Building an Instagram following helpful to get started.
 Otherwise, keep reading below.
 Here are top tips on how to get your pictures shared on large Instagram feature accounts and hopefully to help grow your account.

 Post consistently high-quality images

 One of the most important things you should do is making sure you consistently post high-quality content.
-This would be pictures that are well composed, have good lighting, and fit your style.
+This includes pictures that are well-composed, have good lighting, and fit your style.
 By posting high-quality images then hopefully your work will also stand out when the account owners look through their tags (more below).
 If you are new to photography you’ll find lots of posts and guides on my page: Travel Photography

 Tag pictures that fit the feature account

 To get your pictures shared on feature accounts, then you need to ensure you are posting content that fits.
 Ie there’s no point in tagging a portrait hub if you post landscape images.
 So always ensure that your content fits the account you are tagging.
 Most accounts will also have a hashtag, such as for my hubs these are #bestcitybreaks and #travelanddestinations.
 The account admins will then check these hashtags and use this as permission/a request for the image to be reposted.